SEAN: Are we ready? Deep breaths, everyone. Here we go. BUY ALL THE THINGS!

 ANNA: I feel like I should read this but I’m too distracted by the piles of shoujo manga I need to read to invest the time in it.

-MELINDA: I wish I’d read the first volume.
+MJ: I wish I’d read the first volume.
 I need to make a commitment here.

 SEAN: DMP has the fourth volume of Private Teacher, which I like to imagine has its own USA Up All Night-esque tag lines.
 “He’ll give you tutoring… in gay.”